rayct/go_password_generator/README.md

-## Password Generator written in Go.
+## Password Generator written in Go - Release v0.1.0

 ## Table of Contents